 The Museum has sufficient funds for the next five years but will face increased pressure in the longer term.
-The Museum is confident that it can manage with existing resources based on ambitious fundraising targets, increased visitation and revenue generation resulting from the expanded Museum, and stringent expense management.
+Personnel costs and non-discretionary costs for the facilities (rent, PILT, utilities, repairs and maintenance) exceed the amount of appropriations.
+The Museum forecasts increased self-generated revenues based on ambitious fundraising targets, increased visitation and revenue generation resulting from the expanded Museum, but the amount that can be raised has its limitations.